 Generic Data Types

-You can use generics to abstract over the concrete field type:
+You can use generics to abstract over the concrete field type.
+Returning to the exercise for the previous segment:

 This slide should take about 10 minutes.